cloudquery/cloudquery/website/pages/blog/announcing-cloudquery-bigquery-destination.md

 ## Summary

 This is the first BigQuery destination plugin release.
-More improvements are coming, and I'd love to hear your use-cases and ideas on how to leverage it.
+More improvements are coming, and I'd love to hear your use cases and ideas on how to leverage it.
 Feel free to open an issue on [GitHub](https://github.com/cloudquery/cloudquery) or join our [Discord](https://cloudquery.io/discord) to share your ideas.